Managing Partner, McConville Considine Cooman & Morin, PC

 What community organizations do you support as a volunteer and why?

 Most of the community organizations I support as a volunteer involve my children.
-Earlier this year, while I was working from home, I was able to volunteer with other parents to serve lunch at school.
+Last year, while I was working from home, I was able to volunteer with other parents to serve lunch at school.
 The pandemic changed nearly everything about how the school served lunch, and I was happy to volunteer one day a week.

 I have also been an active volunteer with various church boards, and I presently serve as a member of the Permanent Judicial Commission for the Synod of the Northeast – Presbyterian Church (USA).